Niche-Squad/APSC-5984-ADS/labs/lab_01/readme.md

 ### 8.7 Run the lab assignment

-Before you run the scripts, make sure your kernel is set to Conda version of Python.
+Before you run the scripts, make sure your kernel is set to the Conda version of Python.
 You can check the kernel by clicking the button on the top right corner of the notebook.
 It should be set to something similar to `base (Python 3.10.x)`.
 Finally, click the `Run All` button on the top menu bar to run the lab assignment.

 ### 8.8 Submit the lab assignment